• Skip to primary navigation

 • Manage and oversee security awareness training initiatives

-• Performing on-going security tests such as vulnerability scanning and risk analysis
+• Performing ongoing security tests such as vulnerability scanning and risk analysis

 Outlook for security architects